Rota-Baxter operators on BiHom-associative algebras and related structures: Introduction

 Rota-Baxter operators first appeared in G. Baxter's work in probability and the study of fluctuation theory (\cite{Baxter}).
 Afterwards, Rota-Baxter algebras were intensively studied by G. C. Rota (\cite{Rota,Rota2}) in connection with combinatorics.
 Rota-Baxter operators have appeared in a wide range of areas in pure and applied mathematics, for example under the name \emph{multiplicativity constraint} in the work of A. Connes and D. Kreimer (\cite{Connes-Kreimer}) about their Hopf algebra approach to renormalization of quantum field theory.
 This seminal work was followed by an important development of the theory of Rota-Baxter algebras and their connections to other algebraic structures, see for example \cite{agui,Bai O-operators,Bai O-operators2,KEF1,KEF-Guo1,KEF-Guo_2007,KEF-Manchon2009, KEF-Bondia-Patras,Guo}.
 In the context of Lie algebras, Rota-Baxter operators were introduced independently by Belavin and Drinfeld (\cite{Drinfeld}) and Semenov-Tian-Shansky (\cite{semenov}), in connection with solutions of the (modified) classical Yang-Baxter equation.
 Motivated by $K$-theory, Loday (\cite{loday}) introduced dendriform algebras, that dichotomize an associative multiplication.
 It turns out that dendriform algebras are connected to several areas in mathematics and physics.
 Moreover, Rota-Baxter algebras are related to dendriform algebras via a pair of adjoint functors (\cite{KEF1,KEF-Guo2}).

-Rota-Baxter operators on associative or Lie algebras have been intensively studied, but the study of Rota-Baxter operators on other types of algebras is in its infancy.
+Rota-Baxter operators on associative or Lie algebras have been intensively studied.
+Recently, Rota-Baxter operators on other types of algebras started to be investigated.
 For instance, Rota-Baxter operators on flexible, alternative, Leibniz and Malcev algebras have been studied in \cite{RF} and \cite{madariaga}, while Rota-Baxter operators on Hom-type algebras have been studied in \cite{makhloufrotabaxter,makhloufyau}.
-Inspired by these works, the following general question may be asked.
-Let $(A, \cdot )$ be an algebra of a certain type, $R:A\rightarrow A$ a Rota-Baxter operator of weight $\lambda $ and define a new multiplication on $A$ by $a*b=R(a)\cdot b+a\cdot R(b)+\lambda a\cdot b$, for all $a, b\in A$; then under what circumstances is $(A, *)$ an algebra of the same type as $(A, \cdot )$?
-For instance, it is well-known that if $(A, \cdot )$ is associative or Lie then $(A, *)$ is always of the same type (the same is true if $(A, \cdot )$ is Leibniz, see \cite{RF}).
-Sufficient conditions have been given in \cite{RF} for flexible and alternative algebras (in the case of weight $0$).
+We begin here the study of Rota-Baxter operators on BiHom-associative algebras.
+The main question we wanted to answer is the following.
+Let $(A, \cdot , \alpha , \beta )$ be a BiHom-associative algebra, $R:A\rightarrow A$ a Rota-Baxter operator of weight $\lambda $ and define a new multiplication on $A$ by $a*b=R(a)\cdot b+a\cdot R(b)+\lambda a\cdot b$, for all $a, b\in A$; then under what circumstances is $(A, *, \alpha , \beta )$ a BiHom-associative algebra?
+As we will see, a sufficient condition is that $R$ commutes with $\alpha $ and $\beta $.

-One of the goals of this paper is to provide an answer to this question for the case of BiHom-associative algebras (the case of BiHom-Lie algebras is treated in the subsequent paper \cite{lmmp}).
-Namely, a sufficient condition is that $R$ commutes with the two structure maps of the BiHom-associative algebra.
 However, along the way, we will make a detailed study of various structures that may be related to Rota-Baxter operators on BiHom-associative algebras.